ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 such that the following pasting diagram equalities hold (to be filled in).
 =--

-In 2-category theory, the correct notion of morphism between pseudonatural transformations is that of _modification_.

 +-- {: .un_def}
 ######Definition
 With notation as above, let $\phi, \psi: U \to V$ be two pseudonatural transformations.
 A **modification** $x: \phi \to \psi$ is a rule which associates to each 0-cell $s$ of $S$ a 2-cell $x(s): \phi(s) \to \psi(t)$ of $C$, such that the following compatibility condition holds (to be filled in).
 =--

-We now propose our conceptual definition of Schur functor.
+We now propose our conceptual definition of Schur functor:

 +-- {: .un_def}
 ######Definition